lmcoy/higgsino/README.md

 usage
 -----
-a directory "out" must be present in the main directory. modify my.in modify script.sh (adapt for loops for mu,m1,m2) run script.sh
+- a directory "out" must be present in the main directory.
+- modify my.in
+- modify script.sh (adapt for loops for mu,m1,m2, path to software)
+- run script.sh

 results
 -------